ltsp/ltsp/docs/ltsp.conf.5.md

 If more parameters are required, create a custom xorg.conf as described in the EXAMPLES section.

+**SHARED_DIR_x=**_"/srv/common_folder"_
+: Shared directory to be mounted together with the logging user's home directory.
+Only works with SSH-mounted home directories.
+Prevents more than one user from authenticating concurrently on the same LTSP client.

 ## EXAMPLES
 To specify a hostname and a user to autologin in a client: